Jagathy N. K. Achary

 Jagathy N. K. Achary (1924–1997) was an Indian dramatist and writer who also worked in Malayalam films.
 He was known for his plays and screenplays.
 He is the father of actor Jagathy Sreekumar.

-Life sketch
+Early and personal life

 Jagathy N. Kochukrishnan Achary was born in 1924 at Krishnavilasam in Jagathy, Trivandrum, then capital of Travancore, to "Ananthapadmanabhan" Nanu Achary and Ponnammal.
 He had his education in Thiruvananthapuram and Scott Christian College, Nagercoil.
 After obtaining a BA in literature, he followed up with a degree in law.

 Kochukrishnan's paternal ancestors were involved in the construction works of many palaces and stately mansions in Travancore built during the latter half of the nineteenth century.
 His grandfather Krishnan Achari and his brother were given land to settle down in Jagathy.
 N. K. Kochukrishnan's father was Kottaram Moothchari under Moolam Thirunal and Chithira Thirunal Balarama Varma of erstwhile Travancore.

 He was married to Prasanna (Ponnamma) from Edavanacaud had three children: Jagathy Sreekumar, P. K. Krishnakumar and P. K. Jameela.